rokucommunity/rooibos/docs/index.md

 ### RooibosC

-To get the best performance and test flexibility, rooibos leverages a javascript based preprocessor, which prepares some files which get sideloaded with your tests.
+To get the best performance and test flexibility, rooibos leverages a typescript preprocessor, named [rooibosC](https://github.com/georgejecook/rooibosPreprocessor), which prepares some files which get sideloaded with your tests.
 Simply:

 1. `npm install -g rooibos-preprocessor`
 2. execute the following command from your ci/test run/make file/gulp script: `rooibosC p build/path/source/tests/ build/path`, where the args are pathToYourTests, pathToRootFolder.
 The latter is used to fix the `pkg:/locations` in rooibos's output.